rarigon/Insights/README.md

 # Insights from data

-(EN) This is a repository for insights and knowledge from public data.
+(EN) This is a repository for insights and knowledge from data.

-(PT-BR) Este é um repositório para percepções e conhecimento a partir de dados públicos.
+(PT-BR) Este é um repositório para percepções e conhecimento a partir de dados.